 The Assistant Technical Delegate may be selected from the FEI lists or may be a national Technical Delegate.
+Note: national TD still allowed until 31.12.2023

 At Games, Championships, Series Finals and 5 star level Competitions the Assistant Technical Delegate must be of a different nationality to the Technical Delegate.